IPHE Country Update: April 2017

 Contact Information: firstname.lastname@example.org

-New Policy Initiatives on Clean Technologies and Clean Energy (Read more)
+New Policy Initiatives on Hydrogen and Fuel Cell (Read more)

-Federal government: A number of items in the March 2016 Canadian federal budget reinforced the government`s position that a competitive economy and environmental protection are linked.
-Priorities include: clean infrastructure development ($5B); the reduction of greenhouse gas (GHG) emissions ($2B); sustainable natural resource development ($1B); clean technology research, development & demonstrations ($230M); clean energy vehicle infrastructure development ($62.5M to date); air pollution ($345M); energy efficiency ($129M); sustainable municipalities ($125); along with other policy developments.
+Federal government: A number of items in the March 2017 Canadian federal budget reinforced the government`s position that a competitive economy and environmental protection are linked.
+Priorities include: Pan Canadian Green Infrastructure Bilateral Agreements ($1.6B); Financing support for Canada’s clean technology sector ($1.4B); Sustainable Technology Tech Fund ($400M); clean technology research, development & demonstrations ($230M); support for deployment of emerging renewable energy technologies nearing commercialization ($200M); clean energy vehicle infrastructure development ($120M); greenhouse gas reduction regulations ($75M) Clean Technology Data Strategy ($14.5M); Clean Growth Hub ($12M).

 Over the past six months, the following action items have been taken:

-- Extensive consultations with leading innovators from industry, academia and other levels of government have taken place, nationally;
+- $950M announced for the development of innovative “super clusters” expected to have broad economic and environmental impacts.
+Extensive consultations with leading innovators from industry, academia and other levels of government have taken place, nationally.

-- A number of federal, provincial and municipal governments are reengaging with the HFC industry and related initiatives;
+- An increasing number of federal, provincial and municipal governments are reengaging with the HFC industry and related initiatives.

-- An Economic Analysis and Modelling of Retail Hydrogen Fuelling Infrastructure project has been launched;
+- An Economic Analysis and Modelling of Retail Hydrogen Refuelling Station (HRS) Infrastructure project has been completed.

 - 3 new federally supported retail Hydrogen Refuelling Stations (HRS) are to be built - locations to be announced;

-The Government of BC continues to support the introduction of CEVs in the Pacific region through product purchase and infrastructure development incentives.
+The Government of British Columbia (BC) continues to support the introduction of clean energy vehicles (CEVs) in the Pacific region through product purchase and infrastructure development incentives.
 FCEVs are eligible for a $6,000 rebate and EVs $5000.
 The BC CEV program is also providing support towards the development of a new retail HRS in the Vancouver area and potentially in Victoria, the capital of BC.
+Nearing the end of its funding, an additional $40 million was announced in February 2017 to extend the CEV program.

 Hydrogen and Fuel Cell R&D Update (Read more)